jjrodriguezaldavero/nanowires/README.md

 source activate fenicsproject
 ```

-The 'solution.py' file is available to compute a single solution of the equation, while to compute several solutions and for example plot the regime diagram depending on, for example, the nanowire height difference, use the 'simulation.py' file.
-In the later case, the file must be referenced to a folder inside the 'simulations' folder through the 'path' parameter, containing a 'config.json' file with the parameters of the simulation, a 'data' folder to store the data for each run of the algorithm and a 'figures' folder to store the figures.
+**Usage**

+- Use the 'solution.py' to compute a single solution of the equation.
+- Use the 'simulation.py' file to compute several solutions (for example plot the regime diagram depending on the nanowire height difference).